-The policies of the Student Code of Conduct are applicable to on- and off-campus conduct that can affect on-campus behavior and expectations.
-See Student Conduct System -- General Information (https://handbook.sxu.edu/Student/Code-Conduct/conduct-system.html) for more details.
+The policies of the Code of Student Conduct are applicable to on- and off-campus conduct that can affect on-campus behavior and expectations.
+See Student Conduct System: General Information for more details. (https://handbook.sxu.edu/student/code-conduct/conduct-system.html)